-If the reserve tank is empty, or if - If the reserve tank is empty, or if coolant loss is excessive, check for leaks and see your Honda dealer for repair. - Remove the right middle cowl (page 94) and the reserve tank cap (4).
+If the reserve tank is empty, or if - coolant loss is excessive, check for leaks and see your Honda dealer for repair. - Remove the right middle cowl (page 94) and the reserve tank cap (4).
 Always add coolant to the reserve tank.
 Do not attempt to add coolant by removing the radiator cap. - Add coolant to the reserve tank as required to bring the coolant level to the UPPER level mark.